akhikhl/gradle-onejar/README.md

 "build/output/${project.name}-${project.version}/${project.name}.jar".

-Alternatively, you can download the script from https://raw.github.com/akhikhl/gradle-onejar/master/pluginScripts/gradle-onejar.plugin to the project folder and include it like this:
+Alternatively, you can download the script from https://raw.github.com/akhikhl/gradle-onejar/master/pluginScripts/gradle-onejar.plugin to the project directory and include it like this:

 ```groovy
 apply from: 'gradle-onejar.plugin'